ItsMonarch04/crash-course/docs/writeups/07-benchmark-honesty.md

 ## The concurrency sweep, and what it does not show

 `scripts/ci/group-commit-curve.sh` runs the bench driver at 1, 2, 4, 8, and 16
 clients and appends one row per point to `bench/results/perf-trend.csv`.
-That file shipped with a header and no producer, so it read as a record of measurements nobody had taken; now it holds real ones.
+Every row carries its workload size, repetitions, seed, value size, operating system, architecture, model caveat, and configuration hash.

 The interesting result is a negative one.
-Across the ladder, median latency moves between roughly 40 ns and 130 ns with no monotonic trend, and throughput does not climb with concurrency.
+In the checked 2025-12-16 run, median latency moves between 91 ns and 126 ns with no monotonic trend, and throughput does not climb monotonically with concurrency.
 That is not a group-commit curve.
 It is what a closed-loop, in-process model looks like when the thing being measured is faster than the noise floor of measuring it: there is no socket, no scheduler contention, and no real `fsync` in the path, so added clients mostly add